setizer/cms/README.md

 🧑‍🤝‍🧑 Easy collaboration
 📱 Desktop web, Mobile app
 🛩 Offline redaction
-💸 No need external CMS
+💸 External CMS not needed
 🔥 No content in your source code

 ## What does SetizerCMS offer you :